-Note: Homes selected must have a SAP rating below E. In addition, heating systems with oil or LPG boilers must be at least 15 years old or be broken beyond viable repair for these properties to be eligible for whole house solutions.
+Note: Heating systems with oil or LPG boilers must be at least 15 years old or be broken beyond viable repair for these properties to be eligible for whole house solutions.
 Schemes replacing old oil or LPG boilers should ensure that the make, model type and age of the boiler are recorded.
 An EPC for pre and post installation measures will be required for audit purposes.